VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--js-module-split-style`

-The Scala.js module split style: fewestmodules, smallestmodules
+The Scala.js module split style: fewestmodules, smallestmodules, smallmodulesfor

+#### `--js-small-module-for-package`

+Create as many small modules as possible for the classes in the passed packages and their subpackages.

 #### `--js-es-version`